Frederick K. Goodwin: Media scandal

 In 1992 Goodwin was forced to resign from his post at ADAMHA following controversy over his "Violence Initiative".
-He had used the word "monkey" in the text of one of his slides during a presentation on inner-city youth, where he compared their behavior to that of primates which had shown similar behavior in behavioral studies under similar environmental conditions.
-The remark was grossly misinterpreted by the press, and this created a storm of controversy and attacks by other scientists within NIMH.
-The press and congress eventually forced Goodwin out as director of ADMHA.
+He had used the word "monkey" in the text of one of his slides during a presentation on inner-city youth, and in accompanying remarks he compared their behavior to that of primates: "If you look, for example, at male monkeys, especially in the wild, roughly half of them survive to adulthood.
+The other half die by violence. ... the same hyperaggressive monkeys who kill each other are also hypersexual ... maybe it isn't just the careless use of the word when people call certain areas of certain cities jungles" (quoted in Medical Apartheid).
+His remarks created a storm of controversy and attacks by other scientists within NIMH.
+The press and Congress eventually forced Goodwin out as director of ADMHA.
 A short time after the media scandal, he was reprimanded in the form of being appointed by then DHHS Secretary Sullivan, to head NIMH, a small step down.
 He served in that capacity from 1992 until his resignation in 1994.
-Prior to the scandal Goodwin had been on a consistent upward trajectory, and had he avoided the controversy, he could have risen to the post of director of NIH, which was one of his ambitions, or even possibly secretary of HHS.